It's a Snake-Eat-Snake World!

 High scores can be cleared by pressing fire and pressing up as the Atari is powered on.

-Serpentine includes game cartridge, full-color, 8-page manual, and professionally printed box.
+Serpentine includes game cartridge and full-color, 8-page manual.

 |Number of Players||1|